microsoft/testfx-docs/RFCs/006-DynamicData-Attribute.md

 ## Detailed Design

 ### Requirements
-1. Test data can be declared as properties or in methods and and can be reused by multiple test cases.
+1. Test data can be declared as properties or in methods and can be reused by multiple test cases.

 ### Proposed solution
 Here is a solution that meets the above requirements: